d2718/protohax-blog/posts/protohax_02.md

   * we can round this value in _either_ direction, at our discretion
   * we should send back 0 if there are no prices in the requested interval (or if there can't possibly be any prices, because the end is before the start, for instance)

+[^nice_spec]: Which is unrealistically generous and beautiful in its helpfulness and clarity.

 To store our timestamped values, I'm going to reach for the [`BTreeMap`](https://doc.rust-lang.org/stable/std/collections/struct.BTreeMap.html).
-It's easily iterable, and entries will always be inserted in key order (unlike with a `Vec`, where insertions will be more complicated if prices arrive out of chronological order, which we're warned they might).
+It's easily iterable, and entries will always be inserted in key order (unlike with a `Vec`, where insertions will be more complicated if prices arrive out of chronological order, which we're warned they might[^niiice_spec]).
 Let's write what we can so far.

+[^niiice_spec]: See what I mean?

 Excerpts of `src/main.rs`: